forem/forem/docs/backend/tracking.md

 We intentionally choose to limit what user data we track and persist, and have opted to follow the GDPR compliance standards
 [set by Ahoy](https://github.com/ankane/ahoy#gdpr-compliance-1).
-By default, we have configured the Ahoy library to mask IP addresses, have disabled geocode tracking, and do not track user cookies.
+By default, we have configured the Ahoy library to mask IP addresses, disable geocode tracking, and not track user cookies.

 ### Visits